camunda/camunda-docs/optimize/components/userguide/process-analysis/report-analysis/view-mode.md

 - Alerts: If the created report is inside a collection, you can use the **Alert** dropdown to create and manage Alerts for that report.
 Since alerts can only be created on reports that have a number visualization, the **Alerts** dropdown will be only be visible for such reports.

-- Description: A Report can be given a description which is displayed below the Report name.
+- Description: A Report can be given a description, which is displayed below the Report name.
 For descriptions longer than a single line, the **More/Less** button can be used to show or hide the text.

 ![report description](./img/report-showMoreDescription.png)